sanjayvr/Time-Series/index.md

 + Classification Problem - Classify the given input to a certain output label
 + Regression Problem - Calculate output which is a real value based on the given data.

-### Converting Time Series Data to Supervised Learning Data
+### Sliding Window Method
-In order to achieve this we could change the output of observation 1 to input of observation 2 and output of observation 2 to input of observation 3 and so on.
+In order to convert time series data to supervised learning data we could change the output of observation 1 to input of observation 2 and output of observation 2 to input of observation 3 and so on.

 Example -